 All papers should be submitted electronically to the Editor-in-Chief, Professor G.T.
 Burstein at http://ees.elsevier.com/corsci.
 Detailed instructions on the use of the online submission system are available at http://ees.elsevier.com/corsci.
 Please read the "Hints" for information on how to register, and review the "Tutorial for Authors" for a run-through of the submission process.

-If you need any further help, please do not hesitate to contact our Author Support Department at: email@example.com.
+If you need any further help, please visit our Support Center.
 The system automatically converts source files to a single Adobe Acrobat PDF version of the article, which is used in the peer-review process.
 Please note that even though manuscript source files are converted to PDF at submission for the review process, these source files are needed for further processing after acceptance.All correspondence, including notification of the Editor's decision and requests for revision, takes place by e-mail and via the Author's homepage, removing the need for a hard-copy paper trail.
 Please note that papers submitted in hard copy can no longer be accepted.

 Editor's requirements: Authors of papers published in Corrosion Science are expected to act as referees for papers submitted to the Journal when asked to do so by the Editor.
 Referees are expected to provide a critical unbiased assessment of manuscripts sent to them for review, and to do so promptly: review of a paper should take no longer than four weeks from the date of receipt.The Publisher and the Editor-in-Chief together with the Editorial Board cannot guarantee the accuracy or correctness of anything published in Corrosion Science, and cannot accept responsibility for that.
 Accuracy, correctness and reproducibility of any paper or of any of the work therein are the sole responsibility of the authors of that paper.